-The Degree Program in Environmental and Natural Sciences is designed to introduce students to the knowledge, enhancing and protecting of the environment, on the whole of its different biotic and abiotic components.
-Specific objective of the course is to provide an adequate theoretical and practical training that allows to understand the different problems of the natural and human environments, contributing to actions for their conservation and sustainable use.
+The Degree Programme in Environmental and Natural Sciences is designed to introduce students to the knowledge, enhancement and protection of the environment, on the whole of its different biotic and abiotic components.
+The specific objective of the course is to provide adequate theoretical and practical training that allows the students to understand the different problems of the natural and human environments, contributing to actions for their conservation and sustainable use.

 Key Learning Outcomes

-the knowledge of Zoological, Botanical taxonomy and the basic elements og Geology and Mineralogy
+The knowledge of Zoological, Botanical taxonomy and the basic elements of Geology and Mineralogy.

 Occupational Profile/s of Graduates

-Graduates in Environmental and Natural Sciences have the preparation to perform the following activities
+Graduates in Natural and Environmental Sciences have the preparation to perform the following roles: